 Thursdays, 6:00 AM

-Meeting year round, we are a group of men of all ages that come together for a time of Bible Study and fellowship.
-Through the year our curriculum varies from short term topical studies to more in-depth traditional Bible study.
+Meeting year round we are a diverse multi-generational group of men coming together for a time of Bible Study, prayer, and fellowship.
+Our studies include a wide range of topics and formats.
+Through the year our curriculum varies.
+We use video series, short term topical studies and some more in-depth traditional Bible study.
 Dave Eckess coordinates the study.
-For more information contact Dave Eckess at 219-2251 or email@example.com
+For more information contact Dave by phone/text at

-For more information, contact Rev. Claire Caldwell, Senior Associate Pastor, at firstname.lastname@example.org or 501-217-6710.
+For more information, contact Rev. Jessica Durand, Senior Associate Pastor, at firstname.lastname@example.org or 501-217-6710.
 Childcare is provided free of charge with advance reservations.
 Contact Sarah Owens, Director of Nursery Ministries, at email@example.com

 Registration is not necessary